 - Lack of a diagnosis can result in patients and families being denied necessary services in

-- Patients with rare and undiagnosed disorders require coordination of multiple specialists
+- Patients with rare and undiagnosed disorders require the coordination of multiple specialists

 - Limited research into rare disorders provides limited hope